 Christopher J. Buccafusco

-Assistant Professor of Law and Co-Director of the Center for Empirical Studies of Intellectual Property
+Associate Professor of Law and Co-Director of the Center for Empirical Studies of Intellectual Property

 Professor Buccafusco joined the IIT Chicago-Kent faculty in 2009 and was voted Professor of the Year by the Student Bar Association for 2009–10.
 He teaches Torts, Copyright, and a course on Law & Food.
 His research interests include intellectual property law, behavioral law and economics, law and psychology, and legal history.
 His recent work focuses on valuing creativity and innovation and on the application of happiness research to the law.
 His research has been supported by grants from Google, the Olin Foundation, and the Batten Foundation.
 His published articles have appeared in the Columbia Law Review, University of Chicago Law Review (twice), California Law Review, Cornell Law Review (twice), and Georgetown Law Journal.

 Before coming to Chicago-Kent, Professor Buccafusco taught for a year as a visiting faculty member at the University of Illinois College of Law.
 He graduated from the University of Georgia School of Law in 2004 and earned a B.S. degree from Georgia Tech in 2001.
 Professor Buccafusco is also completing a Ph.D. in legal history at the University of Chicago.

 In addition to his teaching and research, Professor Buccafusco is the founder and commissioner of Chicago-Kent's annual Oliver Wendell Holmes Jr. Moustache Contest which raises money to support the Kent Justice Foundation.

 Do Bad Things Happen When Works Enter the Public Domain?: Empirical Tests of Copyright Term Extension, ___ Berkeley Technology Law Journal ___ (forthcoming) (with Paul Heald).